nim-lang/Nim/rod/readme.txt

-This directory contains the Nimrod version of Nimrod's source code.
-MODIFY THIS VERSION, NOT THE PASCAL VERSION!
+This directory contains the Nimrod compiler written in Nimrod.
+Note that this code has been translated from a bootstrapping version written in Pascal, so the code is **not** a poster child of good Nimrod code.